 From there, Chris went on to work at Ynyshir Hall Hotel in Wales, where he found confidence in cooking great food with great ingredients in an idyllic setting.
 The restaurant won three AA rosettes, and Chris also won the title National Chef of Wales, and was twice a runner-up in the Young Chef of the Year competition.
 Chris cites the Roux Scholarship as the highlight of his career; it allowed him to work with some of the greatest chefs in the world, Michel Troisgros.

 Later, Chris left the hotel trade and worked with some of the leading retailers in Britain, which allowed him to focus this strength in bringing quality to a bigger audience.
-Most recently he worked as a senior development chef with Bakkavor.
+He has worked as a senior development chef with Bakkavor and is now Head of Food at JDM Food Group, which sees him manage all new product development as the company supplies to major retailers across the country, as well as business to business and cook deliver businesses (such as HelloFresh and Gousto).